sahib/rmlint/docs/testing.rst

 - ``RM_TS_PRINT_CMD``: Print the command that is currently run.
 - ``RM_TS_KEEP_TESTDIR``: If a test failed, keep the test files.

-Additionally slow tests can be omitted with by appending ``-k 'not slow'`` to the commandline.
+Additionally slow tests can be omitted with by appending ``-m 'not slow'`` to the commandline.
 More information on this syntax can be found on the `pytest documentation`_.